kubevirt/kubevirt.github.io/_posts/2019-12-17-KubeVirt_UI_options.md

 In this animation you can see the feature of connecting to the Virtual Machine with noVNC:
 ![noVNC](/assets/2019-12-19-KubeVirt_UI_options/virtvnc.gif "noVNC")

 ## Summary

 From the different options we have investigated, we can conclude that OpenShift Console along with OKD Kubernetes distribution provides a poweful way to manage and control our KubeVirt objects.
 From the user interface, a developer or operator can do pretty much everything you do in the command line.
 Additionally, users can create custom reusable templates to deploy their virtual machines with specific requirements.
 Wizard dialogs are provided as well in order to guide new users during the creation of their VMs.

 OpenShift Console can also be considered as an interesting option in case your KubeVirt installation is running on a native Kubernetes cluster.

 On the other hand, noVNC provides a lightweight interface to simply connect to the console of your virtual machine.

 Octant, although it does not have any specific integration with KubeVirt, looks like a promising Kubernetes user interface that could be extended to manage our KubeVirt instances in the future.

+> note "Note"
-**Note: We encourage our readers to let us know of user interfaces that can be used to manage our KubeVirt virtual machines.
-Then, we can include them in this list.**
+> We encourage our readers to let us know of user interfaces that can be used to manage our KubeVirt virtual machines.
+Then, we can include them in this list

 ## References: